stoeps13/connections-doc/source/user/communities/t_com_config_gallery.md

     -   To configure the gallery to display all community files, select **All Community Files**.
     -   To configure the gallery to display files from a single folder, select that folder.

+        !!! note
-        **Note:** The folders that are listed include community folders and folders that are shared with the community.
+    The folders that are listed include community folders and folders that are shared with the community.

 5. Click **Set As Gallery**.